Boiling your menstrual cup is important for good hygiene. How exactly do you do this? We give you the best tips & tricks.

 In addition to boiling out, it is of course important to take good care of your cup.
 Read here how to clean your menstrual cup.

 Boiling your menstrual cup: how and for how long?

 You boil your menstrual cup by putting it in a pan with boiling water to place.
 Leave the cup in for 3 minutes.
 Make sure the cup is completely submerged in water and it is not touching the bottom of the pan.
 A handy trick for this is to place the cup in a whisk.

 There are also special microwave sterilizers.
 With this you can use your cup in the microwave sterilize.
 However, be careful with these: they may affect the material of the cup.
 If you notice any changes to the material, please stop using it.

 How often should you boil your menstrual cup?

-You need your menstrual cup before first use and after each menstrual period to cook out.
+You need to sterilize your menstrual cup before the first use and after each period.
 During your period, it is sufficient to thoroughly clean your cup with water.

-Let the cup dry after boiling and then store it in a breathable pouch.
-You can then use it immediately during your next period.
+Let the cup dry after boiling and then store it in a breathable cotton bag.
+You can then use it immediately for your next period.

 Boiling your menstrual cup with vinegar or baking soda

 However, only do this if your cup is discolored, stained, or smells strange.
-If you use these drugs on a regular basis, they can affect the material of the cup.
+If you use these substances on a regular basis, they can affect the material of the cup.